Adam Thielen Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 Season Stats

-- So far this season, 19.3% of the 192 passes thrown by his team have gone Thielen's way.
+- Thielen has been the target of 37 of his team's 192 passing attempts this season, or 19.3% of the target share.

-- With four targets in the red zone this season, Thielen has been on the receiving end of 25.0% of his team's 16 red zone pass attempts.
+- Thielen (four red zone targets) has been the recipient of 25.0% of his team's 16 red zone pass attempts.

 - The Vikings have run 58.9% passing plays and 41.1% rushing plays this season.
 They rank 19th in the NFL in scoring.